miyamot0/fxl/README.md

 ![Gilroy et al 2019](https://github.com/miyamot0/fxl/blob/main/man/figures/fafigure.svg?raw=true)

-*Multi-element Designs/Functional Analyses but corresponding Integrity*
+*Multi-element Designs/Functional Analyses with corresponding Integrity*

 This is the same example as the one above, but with a corresponding bar series to illustrate integrity of sessions.
 This is often used in parent- or teacher-implemented FA's, when the fidelity of procedures is also a likely factor.